 With a new Star Wars movie coming out every year (the new trilogy and spin-off), lightsabers are now more popular than ever.
-Neon-light event space Crossfire Arena offers classes on how to handle a lightsaber, spinning and dueling techniques.
-They even do Hiit workout classes with the sabers too.
+Neon-light event space Crossfire Arena offers classes on how to handle a lightsaber, as well as on spinning and dueling techniques.
+It even does Hiit workout classes with the sabers too.
 Not a huge SW fan?
-Crossfire has a whole host of other fun neon-themed games including bubble soccer, archery tag and dodgeball that makes for a memorable party and badass photos.
+Crossfire has a whole host of other fun neon-themed games, including bubble soccer, archery tag and dodgeball, that make for memorable party activities and badass photo ops.
 Starts from $225 per person.

-Hongkongers are some of the most stressed people in the world and Ikari Area is the perfect outlet to let go of all your pent up rage.
+Hongkongers are some of the most stressed people in the world and Ikari Area is the perfect outlet to let go of all your pent-up rage.
 The folks here encourage people to drop by, grab a bat and smash things up to purge any and all negative emotions.
 The rooms are filled with old washing machines, fridges and piles of breakable junk that make for a highly satisfying demolition job.
-Though it doesn’t come cheap – they charge $300 for 15 minutes and $500 for 30 minutes – it's worth it for the catharsis.
+Though it doesn’t come cheap – the charge is $300 for 15 minutes and $500 for 30 minutes – it's worth it for the catharsis.